 PainChek is an Al-powered tool that scans facial movements to assess the level of pain a person is in.
 The facial scan can be completed from up to three metres away, minimising any distress for the service user.
 Caregivers then use the tool to complete a guided assessment for other indicators of pain, such as body movement.
-The result is an overall pain score, and a record of the assessment that has taken place.
-Based on the established Abbey Pain Scale, which scores pain between 0-18, this allows caregivers to make more informed, documented clinical decisions about pain relief.
+The result is an overall pain score and a record of the assessment that has taken place.
+This allows caregivers to make more informed, documented clinical decisions about pain relief.